lemondevxyz/musicbot/README.md

 - golang(build time)

 ## Building
+Current this music bot supports only linux, if you are running windows or mac os it won't work for you.
+This is due to using the [gopus](github.com/layeh/gopus).
 ```
 go get -u # Get all the golang dependencies
 go build # Build the binary